awslabs/sockeye/docs/tutorials/wmt_large.md

         --seed 1
 ```

+**Faster training**:

+- To run FP16 training using a fixed loss scaling factor, add `--dtype float16`.
+- To use MXNet's Automatic Mixed Precision, add `--amp`.

-This trains a "base" [Transformer](https://arxiv.org/abs/1706.03762) model using the [Adam](https://arxiv.org/abs/1412.6980) optimizer with a batch size of 8192 tokens.
+This trains a "base" [Transformer](https://arxiv.org/abs/1706.03762) model using the [Adam](https://arxiv.org/abs/1412.6980) optimizer with a batch size of 32,768 (8192 x 4) tokens.
-The learning rate will automatically reduce when validation perplexity does not improve for 8 checkpoints (4000 batches per checkpoint) and training will conclude when validation perplexity does not improve for 60 checkpoints.
+The learning rate will automatically reduce when validation perplexity does not improve for 8 checkpoints (1000 updates per checkpoint) and training will conclude when validation perplexity does not improve for 60 checkpoints.
 At each checkpoint, Sockeye runs a separate decoder process to evaluate metrics such as BLEU on a sample of the validation data (500 sentences).
 Note that these scores are calculated on the tokens provided to Sockeye, e.g. in this tutorial BLEU will be calculated on the sub-words we created above.

-Training this model takes around 100 hours (25 epochs) on 4 NVIDIA Tesla V100-SXM2-16GB GPUs.
-Training perplexity reaches ~4.45 and validation perplexity reaches ~3.05.

 ## Evaluation